2028badivi/ionite/README.md

 Developed by Bhavesh Adivi

 This experimental club spot checker is a side-project of mine that checks periodically if a club spot is available.
-The endpoint uses Flask 3 on Vercel with Serverless Functions using the Python Runtime.
+The endpoint uses Flask 3 on Vercel with Serverless Functions using the
 [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).

 ## Demo Flask app with vercel